-If there is a fire in your actual flat, you should alert anyone else that's there too and leave the flat if you feel it is safe to do so.
+1. If there is a fire in your own flat, you should alert everyone else in your flat and leave the flat and building straightaway

-Do not use the lifts.
-Once safely outside the building, contact the Fire and Rescue Service to report the fire.
+4. Once safely outside the building, contact the Fire Service on 999 to report the fire

 In all cases

 1. Do not enter or re-enter the building if there is a potential fire until the Fire Service have arrived and advised it is safe to do so